+HUMA1673 Spring 2024

 Course Instructor: Qiuzi Guo Lecturer, Division of Humanities

 Email: hmqzguo@ust.hk

-Office Hours: Mondays: 11:00-12:30
+Office Hours: Mondays: 11:00-12:30 (by appointment)

-Office: Room 2378
+Office: Room 3385

 Course Description:

 This course will explore how digital technologies are transforming art production and presentation.
 From early photography to virtual reality, it will examine art forms at the turn of the mechanical age (e.g. photography, film) as well as artistic practices in the digital age such as virtual reality, data visualization, artificial intelligence, and NFT (Non-fungible token).
 Situating art and digital culture within a cross-disciplinary context, the course also considers the following key issues: how do digital technologies change our art, culture, and contemporary life?
 How does art in the digital age define key issues in the digital world such as privacy, copyright, and identity?
 How can we create art through interdisciplinary practice?
-Students will learn to analyze new forms of art and related technologies and to discuss the key issues of the body, identity, and surveillance in the digital age.
+The course will also provide insights into how AI can enhance the artistic process, offering new perspectives on both traditional and digital mediums.
+Students will learn to analyze new forms of art and related technologies and to discuss the key issues of human experience, identity, and surveillance in the digital age.
 Intended Learning Outcomes:

 This course exposes undergraduate students from diverse backgrounds to a wide range of topics in art and digital culture.
 The students will - 1.
-Develop a critical knowledge of art and related technologies in the digital age - 2.
+Develop a critical knowledge of art and related technologies in the digital age, including an understanding of the impact of AI on art creation and interpretation. - 2.
 Cultivate specialized knowledge of art forms (e.g., photography, film, video art, nft) - 3.
-Engage disciplines outside their majors - 4.
+Engage with disciplines outside their majors, exploring the intersection of art with technology. - 4.
 Develop competencies and digital literacies that provide a foundation for future careers Assignments: